iddy-ani/codex/codex-cli/UPDATE-SYSTEM-ADMIN-GUIDE.md

 ---

-**For technical support or questions about the update system, contact the Intel Codex CLI administration team.**
+**For technical support or questions about the update system, contact the Intel ExpertGPT Codex CLI administration team.**